 The resources mentioned above can help you address or avoid many of the concerns people encounter when they age in place.

 Make Your Home More Convenient With a Residential Elevator

-There are a wealth of resources available to help you feel comfortable with the idea of aging in place.
+There is a wealth of resources available to help you feel comfortable with the idea of aging in place.
 Along with taking advantage of any community resources or the support of your network, you might also want to consider modifying your home to make it more convenient to age in place.
 One option is to install a residential elevator, so you can continue to live in a multi-story home without limiting your access to specific areas.

 To learn more about the process of retrofitting your home for an elevator, contact an Inclinator dealer near you today.